inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 |BNPB| and |GoA| through Australia-Indonesia Facility for Disaster
-Reduction (|AIFDR|) have worked together to create open-source software tools for realistic disaster scenario development as an input for contingency planning.
-It is designed to help disaster managers improve their own scenario analysis which can be used as an input for their disaster contingency planning.
+Reduction (|AIFDR|) have worked together to create open source software tools for realistic disaster scenario development as an input for contingency planning.
+They are designed to help disaster managers improve their own scenario analysis which can be used as an input for their disaster contingency planning.